OpenSlides/openslides-backend/docs/actions/user.save_saml_account.md

     - A mapper can be given a 'name' for debugging purposes.
     - The 'external_id' maps to the meeting and is required (logged as warning if meeting does not exist).
 Multiple mappers can map to the same meeting.
     - If 'allow_update' is set to false, the mapper is only used if the user does not already exist.
 If it is not given it defaults to true.
     - Mappers are only used if every condition in the list of 'conditions' resolves to true.
-For this the 'attribute' in the payload data needs to match the string or regex given in 'condition'.
+For this the value for 'attribute' in the payload data has to be a string and match the string or regex given in 'condition'.
 If no condition is given this defaults to true.
     - The actual mappings are objects or lists of objects of attribute-default pairs (exception: number, which only has the option of an attribute).
         - The attribute refers to the payloads data.
         - A default value can be given in case the payloads attribute does not exist or contains no data.
 (Logged as debug)